VIDEO: Nike's New Ad Asks A Question Arab Women Know All Too Well

 That expectation extends beyond athletics.
 "What will people say about you if you come home at 1 a.m.?
 If you're seen without a hijab?
 Dressed in a short skirt?" asks Eltahawy. "[The question is] used to curb studies or professions women can engage in."

 For women and girls in the Middle East (and elsewhere), doing anything outside the norm is frowned upon.
 "Culturally, your place is in the home.
-Your achievement should be getting married," she says.
+Your achievement should be getting married," says Ahmad.
 "You don't want to do anything that could bring bad looks to your family."

 Some women in the region are fighting back, says Eltahawy.
 Earlier this month, she inspired a viral social media campaign after she received a lecture from a stranger "mansplaining" why her views about Islam and sexuality were wrong.